-Madan Bhandari Memorial College, a non-profit academic institution, was established in 2001 by Madan Bhandari Foundation to materialize the academic vision of the ''Excellence in Leadership for Transformation".
+Madan Bhandari Memorial College, a non-profit academic institution, was established in 2001 by Madan Bhandari Foundation to materialize the academic vision of the People's Leader Madan Bhandari.
 In contrast to numerous commercial colleges across the country, the college imparts quality education at an affordable fee structure and aims at transforming itself into a center of academic excellence.
 The enrollment of students from almost all the districts of the country makes it a truly national college.
 It has been running Graduate and Master level programs in its building at new Baneshwor, Kathmandu.
-It has been moving further for the QAA process.
+It has been selected for HERP and moving further for the QAA process and already been selected for LOI.
 It has been working on other programs of UGC for the quality improvement and further enhancement of quality assurance.
 It is committed to impart quality education internalizing its academic as well as social responsibility.